-A material item is something which is significant and impacts the decision-making process of any person.
-When an organization prepares its financial statements, it should ensure that every little detail which could be important to any party is included in the books of accounts.
+A material item is something that is significant and impacts the decision-making process of any person.
+When an organization prepares its financial statements, it should ensure that every little detail which could be relevant to any party is included in the books of accounts.
 If it cannot be included in the financial reports, it must be shown as a footnote after the reports.

 #2 – Accounting Standards